Stafford leads Rams to late scores in 27-24 win over Colts - KESQ

 INJURY REPORT

 Rams: Running back Darrell Henderson left the game in the fourth quarter with a rib injury.
-Rams officials said he was questionable to return but he did not.
-Stafford appeared to hit his right thumb on the helmet of DeForest Buckner in the first half but did not miss a snap.
+He did not return.
+McVay also said starting linebacker Justin Hollins broke his hand.

 Colts: Right tackle Braden Smith (foot), cornerback Xavier Rhodes (calf) and receivers T.Y.
 Hilton (neck surgery) and Parris Campbell (abdomen) all were inactive.